 Siblings are treated separately.
-You need to provide documentation of a hardship.
+You need to provide supporting documentation of the hardship.

 Transportation from established designated bus stops shall be provided for students who were granted an out-of-area transfer for daycare with a documented hardship only as defined by the Division of Student Support Services.

 Transportation for all other requests is the responsibility of the parent or court-appointed guardian for all other students attending a school as an out-of-area transfer.